JoeSz/Exopite-SEO-Core/README.md

 DESCRIPTION
 -----------

+Increase your website's SEO ranking, speed, the number of visitors and ultimately your sales.<br>
-Provide some extra but important SEO functions along Yoast SEO
+Provide some extra but important SEO functions along Yoast SEO.

+In our analysis in XOVI, we find some possibilities to improve site SEO.
+Unfortunalty we did not find this options in out favorite plugin Yoast SEO.
+So we decided to create this plugin.

+All functions are optional.

-* Activate gzip
+* Activate GZip,
-* Remove JSON links from header
+* Remove JSON links from header,
-* Deactivate attachment pages and redirect to attachment file
+* Deactivate attachment pages and redirect to attachment file,
-* Limit revisions
+* Limit revisions,
-* Add noidex on archives, search and 404
+* Add noidex on archives, search and 404,
-* Automatically Set the WordPress Image Title, Alt-Text & Other Meta
+* Automatically set the WordPress image title, alt-text & description based on file name,
-* Deactivate comments and pingbacks
+* Deactivate comments and pingbacks in the whole site,
-* Deactivate feed
+* Deactivate feed,
-* Activate Google Analytics (via Tag-Manager)
+* Activate Google Analytics (via Tag-Manager), you need a Tag-Manager ID for this first,
-* Add anything to header (e.g. Schema.org JSON or GEO Tags)
+* Add anything to header (e.g. Schema.org JSON or GEO Tags).

 INSTALLATION
 ------------